-Verbal Abuse Level 2.17 Elementar y Mic ldle MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation One (1) In-School Suspension and Alternative Resolution Short Term Out-of- School Suspension for three (3) day School Suspension for 2 nd Violation Short Term Out-of- School Suspension for one (1) day School Suspension Disciplinary Hearing (about 1 and a half n referral to the alterna nonths) expulsion and
+Verbal Abuse Level Elem entary Middle 2.17 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation One (1) In-School Suspension and Alternative Resolution Short Term Out-of- School Suspension for three (3) day Short Term Out-of-School Suspension for five days 2 nd Violation Short Term Out-of- School Suspension for one (1) day Short Term Out-of- School Suspension for three (3) days Disciplinary Hearing (Up to 6 weeks (about 1 and a half months) expulsion and referral to the alternative school.)
+3 rd Violation Short Term Out-of- School Suspension for two (2) days Short Term Out-of- School Suspension for Four (4) days Disciplinary Hearing months) expulsion at alternative school.)
+(Up to 9 weeks (about 2 nd referral to the

-3 rd Violation Short Term Out-of- Short Term Out-of- Disciplinary Hearing (Up to 9 weeks School Suspension School Suspension (about 2 months) expulsion and referral for two (2) days for Four (4) days to the alternative school.)
 Combination of local interventions, supports, and disciplinary response may be appropriate.